Allen Lee: Early life and education

-Lee was born on 24 April 1940 in Chefoo (now Yantai), Shantung, China to a Chinese businessman.
+Lee was born on 24 April 1940 in Yantai, Shandong, China to a Chinese businessman.
 His parents had four children.
 He followed his family when they moved to Shanghai to evade war and spent most of his childhood there.
 His father became a merchant in Shanghai and had represented General Motors, among other US companies in China.
 He later moved to the United States in 1948.
 Lee had led an independent life and did not know much about his absent father because they seldom stayed together.
 Lee knew that his father had married several times, which made him feel rather uneasy.

 At the age of 14, he was a leader of the Communist Youth League, and organised marches denouncing the United States because of its involvement in the Korean War.
 In May 1954, his mother sent him to Hong Kong where he attended and graduated from Pui Ying Secondary School.
 After graduation, he had planned to continue his studies at National Taiwan University but his father intended for him to go to the United States.
 Subsequently, he was sent to the United States and began learning English in Dayton, Ohio.
 He was later enrolled in the University of Michigan and studied electronics engineering there.